Mesothelioma and Army Veterans

 As Army personnel worked with or around these products, asbestos fibers may have been released into the air.
 Those who inhaled or swallowed the fibers could develop mesothelioma 10-50 years later.

-Horrifically, the Army didn’t know the risks because manufacturers of asbestos-based products concealed the deadly truth for much of the 20th century.
+Army personnel didn’t know the risks of asbestos exposure since manufacturers concealed the deadly truth for much of the 20th century.

 U.S. Army Veterans & Mesothelioma Video Thumbnail